The 4-dimensional disc embedding theorem and dual spheres: Applications of geometrically dual spheres in the literature

-Corollary~\ref{cor:hyperbolic} was stated on the first page of Freedman's ICM talk \cite{Freedman:1984-1}.
+\cref{cor:hyperbolic} was stated on the first page of Freedman's ICM talk \cite{Freedman:1984-1}.
 Together with Donaldson's theorem on definite intersection forms for smooth 4-manifolds~\cite{Donaldson}, it implies the existence of infinitely many non-smoothable 4-manifolds.
-For example, a simply connected, closed $4$-manifold with intersection form $E_8 \# E_8$ can be obtained from the $K3$ surface by removing a hyperbolic form of rank~$6$.
-Since this form is definite but not diagonalisable, it cannot be realised smoothly.
-We deduce the corollary from Theorem~\ref{sphere-embedding-thm} in Section~\ref{sec:variants-on-DET}, and describe an alternative proof in the next remark.
+For example, a simply connected, closed $4$-manifold with intersection form $E_8 \oplus E_8$ can be obtained from the $K3$ surface by removing a hyperbolic form of rank~$6$.
+Since the form $E_8 \oplus E_8$ is definite but not diagonalisable, it cannot be realised by a closed, smooth, 4-manifold.